Code-Institute-Submissions/Hello-world/README.md

 * The footer disappeared from the Home page.
 I found this to have been caused by using an incorrect positioning command on the exercise classes photo.
 I removed the positioning command to fix this error.
 * When I added the media query to reduce the profile picture sizes on devices less than 768px (on the About Us page), the images reduced but the large circle remained visible.
 This was because the square-container class was still active.
 I decided to remove the container and apply the styling direct to the background image and this fixed the issue.
 * When viewed on an iphone screen, the toggler button appeared on a line beneath the logo in the navbar.
 To fix this issue I reduced the padding-left of the logo and reduced the margin-right of the navbar toggler to allow room for both to be on the same line when viewed on an iphone, which is likely to be a common mobile device used by the website users.

+### **Deployment**
+I created my project using GitHub and deployed my project using the GitHub pages hosting platform.
+* To deploy my wesbite I completed the following steps:
+    1. Open GitHub.
+    2. Select my project repository called KimLHill/Hello-world.
+    3. Clicked the 'settings' tab in my project respository.
+    4. Scrolled down to the 'GitHub Pages' section.
+    5. I changed the source to 'Branch: master' then clicked the 'save' button.
+    6. This deployed my website which can be viewed [here](https://kimlhill.github.io/Hello-world/.).

 ### **Credits**
 * The text on the website was created by myself.